 Price (Winner – the Vitamix 6500):

-These units are pretty similar in terms of price, with both skewing toward the higher end of the spectrum.
-However, if you’re looking to save a little bit of money, you may want to think about going with the 6500.
+These units are pretty similar in price, with both skewing toward the higher end of the spectrum.
+However, if you want to save a little bit of money, you may want to consider going with the 6500.

 User-Friendly Interface (Winner – the Vitamix 6500):

-For most, learning how to make good use of variable speed options usually isn’t much of a challenge.
+For most, learning how to use variable speed options isn’t much of a challenge.
 However, if you want a blender that keeps things as simple as possible, you’ll want to go with the 6500.